Wrap

 We’ve built a beautiful relationship with one of the finest apiarists in Australia, and they are right here in northern NSW.
 We wanted to be sure that only authentic ACO Certified Organic Beeswax is used in our ingredients in an effort to honour our precious bees.

-We use (GOTS) Certified Organic cottons and dyes.
+We use (GOTS) Certified Organic cotton and dyes.

 The Global Organic Textile Standard (GOTS), is the worldwide leading textile processing standard for organic fibres, including ecological and social criteria.
 They are backed up by independent certification of the entire textile supply chain.